Take Care of Your Loved Ones

 Once you’ve got your brand new Undandy shoes, you’ll need to start right from the get-go and take good care of them to extend their lifetime.
-Depending on the shoe, here is a list of all the tools you may need, after all, a man that is forearmed is forewarned.
+Depending on the shoe, here is a list of all the tools you may need:-

 - Protective Gloves